ufs-community/uwtools/docs/sections/user_guide/cli/tools/file.rst

 .. literalinclude:: file/mkdir-exec.out
    :language: text

-If absolute rather than relative paths are given, the ``--target-dir`` option may be ommitted.
-It will, in any case, have no effect on absolute paths.

 The ``--cycle`` and ``--leadtime`` options can be used to make Python ``datetime`` and ``timedelta`` objects, respectively, available for use in Jinja2 expression in the config.
 For example:

 .. literalinclude:: file/mkdir-config-timedep.yaml